 When inventories are sold, the carrying amounts of those inventories are recognised as an expense in the period in which the related revenue is recognised.
 If there is no related revenue, the expenses are recognised when the goods are distributed, or related services are rendered.
 The amount of any write-down of inventories to net realisable value or current replacement cost and all losses of inventories are recognised as an expense in the period the write-down or loss occurs.
-The amount of any reversal of any write-down of inventories, arising from an increase in net realisable value or current replacement cost, are recognised as a reduction in the amount of inventories recognised as an expense in the period in which the reversal occurs.
+The amount of any reversal of any write-down of inventories, arising from an increase in net realisable value or current replacement cost, are recognised as an expense in the period in which the reversal occurs.